jeyanandhini/phase-1-BHAGYASREE200/Question/Question.md

 -------------------------------------------------------------------------------------------------------------------------------
  💬[**12.Dereferencing pointer ?**](https://icarus.cs.weber.edu/~dab/cs1410/textbook/4.Pointers/dereference.html)

-**answer :
+**answer :**
-Dereferencing is used to access or manipulate data contained in memory location pointed to by a pointer. *(asterisk) is used with pointer variable when dereferencing the pointer variable, it refers to variable being pointed, so this is called dereferencing of pointers**.
+**Dereferencing is used to access or manipulate data contained in memory location pointed to by a pointer. *(asterisk) is used with pointer variable when dereferencing the pointer variable, it refers to variable being pointed, so this is called dereferencing of pointers**

 ---------------------------------------------------------------------------------------------------------------------------------